IArtNextI/tinkoff-ml-entrance/readme.md

 # Tinkoff ML entrance exam

-This repository contains implementaion of an N-gram model
+This repository contains implementaion of an N-gram model for text generation

 There is a **'config.py'** file from which the constant N is derived.